 Review and Decisions

 All proposals for the Conference Award are peer-reviewed and competitively ranked based upon scientific merit and its impact upon Parkinson's disease.
-Final decisions are expected six to eight weeks from application deadline.
+Final decisions are expected four to six weeks after applications are submitted.
 Funding can commence immediately upon award notification.

 Reporting Requirements and Other Terms